 Rather than rely on a prosecutor’s or a plaintiff’s counsel to list a litany of facts and arguments that counsel intends to prove, and rather than allowing counsel on both sides to define the vital and material facts, it is the juror, who, following opening arguments, should define, for himself or herself, as early on in the case as possible, the material fact(s), that, if proved, alone, point(s) to a likelihood of guilt (if a criminal case) or liability (if a civil case).
 Just because counsel on both sides take on the job of and seek to control the narrative, it is the job of a juror to define, for himself and herself, what fact(s) is/are material to guilt or liability, despite counsels’ attempts or desires to define that which is or should be material for a juror.
 While the law that applies to a case is to come from the respective court and counsels, which facts indicate a violation of law, and whether there was a violation of law is up to the juror.

 A prosecutor or plaintiff’s counsel will allege, and then present, as many facts and storylines as possible on which it can potentially hang its hat to prove guilt or liability.
-Defense counsels will attack evidence, deny responsibility, present excuses and explanations, blame others, and offer character traits and behaviors that a defendant’s lack of propensity to commit an act.
+Defense counsels will attack evidence, deny responsibility, present excuses and explanations, blame others, and offer character traits and behaviors that point to a defendant’s lack of propensity to commit an act.

 “The Extraordinary Fact” Approach is a thought process designed to help jurors to develop clarity in cases that are filled with facts and theories, and that are rife with, seemingly, contradictory scenarios, by identifying the “extraordinary” fact, that, if not neutralized, points, strongly, to guilt or liability.
 It is a process for breaking down the complexity of case presentations.
-“The Extraordinary Fact” Approach aids jurors to focus on fundamental and undisputed or proved extraordinary “facts”, that, in and of themselves, alone, point to a likelihood of guilt or liability- and then to determine if any other fact diminishes that “extraordinary” and proved fact.
+“The Extraordinary Fact” Approach aids jurors to isolate and focus on fundamental and undisputed or proved extraordinary “facts”, that, in and of themselves, alone, point to a likelihood of guilt or liability- and then to determine if any other fact diminishes that “extraordinary” and proved fact.

 “The Extraordinary Fact” Approach requires that the “extraordinary” fact be directly addressed by the defense, rather than the defense using unrelated facts, theories, and/or arguments about and related to other matters.
 The Approach helps jurors to keep focused on the cause of the “glow of guilt” or the “glow of liability”, if there is one, and not be confused or distracted by irrelevant matters, distractions, off-point facts, or crafty lawyering.